Edited by: Matthew Wears

 Amsterdam is certainly a city where money seems like it doesn't go far, and high-priced bars and sleek, fashionable clubs are really not hard to find.
-With that being said, one of my favourite things about the city is that there is also so many amazing free things to do in Amsterdam as well!
+With that being said, one of my favorite things about the city is that there is also so many amazing free things to do in Amsterdam as well!
 It is true that many of the museums in Amsterdam cost nothing to go inside, but what I love most about the city is that the streets are almost exhibitions in themselves.
 There is history and culture everywhere in the city, and so much of it is completely free to view, you just need to know where to look!
-I'll be showing you some of the best free activities Amsterdam has to offer, such as festivals, events, as well as some of my personal favourite hidden gems that you have to go and experience for yourself.
+I'll be showing you some of the best free activities Amsterdam has to offer, such as festivals, events, as well as some of my personal favorite hidden gems that you have to go and experience for yourself.
 I was a student in the city for three years, so I know how to have a great time whilst spending nothing at all.
 So, if you're tight on money, read on to discover some of my best free things to do in Amsterdam.

 If, like me, you're a total history buff then a visit to Amsterdam would'nt be complete without going to the oldest area of the city; Begijnhof.
 This is a small courtyard area located right in the centre of town, dating all the way back to the 14th century when it was home to a Catholic Sisterhood.
 Now, tourists can enter the courtyard for a glimpse of what life was like in old Amsterdam, just be aware that many of the locals don't like their houses being photographed!
 I love to visit during the height of summer, so if youre looking for things to do in Amsterdam in July or August then you will see the area in its spectacular full bloom.
 There is also chapel for those interested in learning about the site that was once the only Catholic institution that was allowed.
 This is often high on lists of top free things to do in Amsterdam, and for good reason!

 Walk side by side with a Pink Flamingo